itzmeanjan/corporateZ/README.md

 ## Analysis of M.C.A.
 Data for _Uttar Pradesh_
 ### Status of Companies in Uttar Pradesh
-Following PIE chart shows an overview of STATUS _( as of 21-04-2018 )_ of various companies regsitered in Uttar Pradesh, India.
+Following PIE chart shows an overview of STATUS _( as of 21-04-2018 )_ of various companies registered in Uttar Pradesh, India.
 - Active ( 75.9273% )
 - Strike Off ( 21.6220% )
 - Under Process of Striking off ( 1.2637% )